 Up to half of Americans were working from home as a result of the near-national lockdown put in place in an effort to reduce transmission of the novel coronavirus.
 That’s more than double the number who telecommuted – at least occasionally – in 2017-18.
 Experts are predicting that the percentage of those working from home will be higher even after stay-at- home orders are loosened or lifted.

 Roughly three-quarters of American adults have broadband access at home, but access is significantly lower among minorities, seniors and residents in low-income and rural communities.
 Roughly one-in-five adults – particularly minorities, low-income individuals and young adults - across the U.S. are smartphone only users, which means they rely on their wireless handheld devices for online access.

 Research has indicated that telecommuting can improve productivity.
-Moreover, New Yorkers need a reliable network that can handle large amounts of data quickly without the threat of freezing or crashing – and 5G will make it happen.
+Moreover, New Yorkers need an ultra-fast network that can handle large amounts of data quickly without the threat of freezing or crashing – and 5G will make it happen.

-Overall, the broad implementation of 5G is expected to generate 3 million new jobs, $500 billion in GDP growth and $275 billion in investments nationwide.
-Here in New York, it is expected to generate more than 193,000 wireless-related jobs and nearly $28.2 billion in economic growth over the next five years.
+Overall, the 5G investments are expected to generate 3 million new jobs, $500 billion in GDP growth and $275 billion in investments nationwide.
+The wireless industry in New York is responsible for more than 193,000 jobs and nearly $28.2 billion in GDP.

 Technology and public health experts agree that 5G will deliver the benefits of high-speed connectivity in a safe and secure manner.
 Numerous authorities, including as the American Cancer Society, the World Health Organization and the U.S. Food and Drug Administration have all made it clear that 5G transmissions are safe and do not pose any risks for adverse health outcomes.
 When discussing the safety of 5G technology, it is crucial to focus on data – not false claims.